 Tuition / Program costs

 Canadian Citizen / Permanent Resident / Refugee / Diplomat

+* Regular, full-time tuition.
+For on-leave, extension, continuing or part time (if applicable) fees see UBC Calendar.
 All fees for the year are subject to adjustment and UBC reserves the right to change any fees without notice at any time, including tuition and student fees.
 In case of a discrepancy between this webpage and the UBC Calendar, the UBC Calendar entry will be held to be correct.

-This program has a graduation rate of 80% based on 51 students admitted between 2004 - 2007.
-Based on 44 graduations between 2010 - 2013 the minimum time to completion is 0.82 years and the maximum time is 5.33 years with an average of 1.94 years of study.
+This program has a graduation rate of 70% based on 47 students admitted between 2005 - 2008.
+Based on 37 graduations between 2011 - 2014 the minimum time to completion is 0.66 years and the maximum time is 4.66 years with an average of 1.95 years of study.
 All calculations exclude leave times.